finalverse/libra2-core/crates/libra2-rosetta/README.md

  * Not all operators can be parsed from `failed transactions`.
  * Set operator will have the stake balance in its metadata.

-All transactions are parsed from the events provided by the AptosFramework.
+All transactions are parsed from the events provided by the Libra2Framework.
 There are a few exceptions to this that use the transaction payload, but only for errors.

 Block hash is `<chain_id>:<block_height>` and not actually a hash.